-- 101. NATURE STUDY - General introduction to the various phenomena of nature and the methods of teaching nature study in the elementary grades.
-Credit for A.B. in Education only.
+- 101. NATURE STUDY

+General introduction to the various phenomena of nature and the methods of teaching nature study in the elementary grades.
+Credit for A.B. in Education only. - 220.
+TEACHING ARITHMETIC IN ELEMENTARY SCHOOLS Three hours

-220. TEACHING ARITHMETIC IN ELEMENTARY SCHOOLS Three hours Both content and methods in arithmetic throughout the grades will be considered.
-INTRODUCTION TO SCHOOL MUSIC: THEORY AND 222.Three hours METHODS Three hours 307.
-School Administration This course aims to discuss the organization and management of state and local school systems.
-310. EDUCATIONAL MEASUREMENTS Three hours A survey course of present-day practices of measuring the results of teaching.
+Both content and methods in arithmetic throughout the grades will be considered. - 222.
+Introduction to School Music: Theory and Methods.
+Music 331 may be substituted.
+Three hours - 307.
+SCHOOL ADMINISTRATION

+This course aims to discuss the organization and management of state and local school systems. - 310.
+EDUCATIONAL MEASUREMENTS Three hours

+A survey course of present-day practices of measuring the results of teaching.
 Mental testing is included.

+- 320. TEACHING BIBLE IN ELEMENTARY SCHOOLS ..
+Three hours Both semesters. - 321.
+TEACHING GEOGRAPHY IN ELEMENTARY SCHOOLS:

+METHODS AND CONTENT

+Three hours

-Three hours 320.
-TEACHING BIBLE IN ELEMENTARY SCHOOLS Both semesters.
-321. TEACHING GEOGRAPHY IN ELEMENTARY SCHOOLS: Three hours METHODS AND CONTENT 322.
-TEACHING READING IN ELEMENTARY SCHOOLS Three hours Both semesters.
-CHILDREN'S LITERATURE AND THE TEACHING OF 325.ENGLISH IN THE ELEMENTARY SCHOOL Three hours 332.
-REMEDIAL READING Three hours 324.
-TEACHING HISTORY Two hours A brief survey of the history of our country will be fused with a study of the techniques of teaching history in the elementary and junior high grades.
-326. TEACHING ENGLISH IN SECONDARY SCHOOLS One, two or three hours Content as well as method receives attention.
+- 322. Teaching Reading in Elementary Schools Three hours Both semesters.

+- 325. CHILDREN'S LITERATURE AND THE TEACHING OF ENGLISH IN THE ELEMENTARY SCHOOL Three hours

+- 332. Remedial Reading Three hours

+- 324. TEACHING HISTORY

+A brief survey of the history of our country will be fused with a study of the techniques of teaching history in the elementary and junior high grades. - 326.
+Teaching English in Secondary Schools

+One, two or three hours

+Content as well as method receives attention.
 Same as English 330m.
-Two hours devoted to content; one to method.
-328. TEACHING LATIN Three hours Same as Latin 327 and 330m combined.
-Two or three hours 340.
-CURRICULUM Emphasis on the courses of studies in the middle grades.
+Two hours devoted to content: one to method. - 328.
+TEACHING LATIN

+Same as Latin 327 and 330m combined.

+Three hours - 340.
+Curriculum Two or three hours

+Emphasis on the courses of studies in the middle grades.
 Observation required.

-341. DIRECTED OBSERVATION OF TEACHING AND LESSON PLANNING Two or three hours About eighteen hours are spent in the schools of Grand Rapids with specific instructions for directed observation.
-For student planning to teach in the elementary schools.
-To be taken the first semester of their senior year.
-342. DIRECTED OBSERVATION AND LESSON Two or three hours PLANNING This course is like Education 341 and is for students looking for positions in the junior and senior high schools.
-To be taken the second semester of their junior year.
-343. PRACTICE TEACHING Five hours
+- 341. DIRECTED OBSERVATION OF TEACHING

+AND LESSON PLANNING

+About eighteen hours are spent in the schools of Grand Rapids with specific instructions for directed observation.
+For students planning to teach in the elementary schools.
+To be taken simultaneously with Educ.
+343. - 342.
+DIRECTED OBSERVATION AND LESSON PLANNING This course is like Education 341 and is for students looking for positions in the junior and senior high schools.
+To be taken simultaneously with Educ.
+343. - 343.
+Practice Teaching Five hours

 Course 341 or 342 is a prerequisite.
 Offered both semesters.

-At least one method course must precede Practice Teaching.
+At least one method course must precede Practice Teaching. - 330m.

-330m.
 THE TEACHING OF LATIN OR ENGLISH, ETC.